trojal/mh-jobworker/DESIGN.md

 ##### GetJobStatus

 - A `Job` struct will track the state of jobs.
-A map of jobs will be stored in memory, using unique job ID as key.
+A map of jobs will be stored in memory, using unique job ID (UUID) as key.
   ```proto
     enum JobStatus {
         STATUS_UNKNOWN = 0;